 Pembrokeshire Fish Week is a celebration of the county's magnificent seafood, coastline and waterways.
-The festival attracts approximately 11,500 visitors to the opening day, held on Milford Docks.
-Visitors can watch fish and shellfish cookery, filleting demonstrations and go to various produce and craft stalls.
+The festival attracts over 12,000 visitors to the opening day, held on Milford Docks.
+Visitors can watch fish and shellfish cookery and filleting demonstrations and go to various produce and craft stalls.
 Free children's activities are provided, such as craft workshops, pavement painting and a magician.

-The Port of Milford Haven supports the annual event with sponsorship and assistance with safe operation during the opening day.
+The Port of Milford Haven supports the annual event by providing a venue and assistance with safe operation during the opening day.

 The Pembroke Dock Sunderland Trust was hosted by the Port in its infancy.
 The Trust's initial aim - the recovery of the world's only surviving Mark I Sunderland Flying Boat from the seabed off Pembroke Dock remains a cornerstone of its work and many parts of this wartime survivor have already been recovered and displayed.
 Sunderland T9044 has become the catalyst for wider heritage initiatives centred on Pembroke Dock's remarkable military heritage.
 The Port continues to support the Sunderland Trust to help it become sustainable.

-The Port of Milford Haven is host to a European Interreg IV project called Rising Tide.
-The project has three main themes: the regeneration of coastal communities through support for events that celebrate our maritime identity, support for maritime heritage organisations in Wales and Ireland, and training focused on marine sector skills for people not in education, employment for training.
-The project covers six counties on the West coast of Wales and East Coast of Ireland.
+The Port of Milford Haven hosted a European Interreg IV project called Rising Tide from 2009 - 2012.
+The project had three main themes: the regeneration of coastal communities through support for events that celebrate our maritime identity, support for maritime heritage organisations in Wales and Ireland, and training focused on marine sector skills for people not in education, employment for training.
+The project covered six counties on the West coast of Wales and East Coast of Ireland.

 We have a long standing relationship with the Milford Haven branch of the Maritime Volunteer Service who continue to provide their invaluable services free of charge at many water based events and activities throughout the year.
 In return we support them with funding for berthing of their vessels, fuel and rental of secure storage for equipment.